afutofu/goalforge/README.md

 - Day, Week, Month, and Year task lists (center and right)
 - Hour activity logger (on the left)
 - Login using Google OAuth to save state
+- Associate tasks with each other (multiple tasks can be under the same category)

 ## Future implementations

-- Task timer and graph to record time for each tasks
+- Task timer and graph to record time for each task category
-- Associate tasks with each other (multiple tasks can be under the same category)
 - Theme selection (Beige, Dark)
 - Separate UI for trickle down tasks